michellem8/cse15l-lab-reports/lab-report-5-week-10.md

 ![Image](code490.png)

-In order to fix this, you could either add a method to my markdown parser that recogonizes these symbols and then returns that there is no text inside those symbols, or add an if statement inside the red box stating that any strings between those two symbols would be ignored.
+Currently there is no code in my parser that recognizes ```<``` and ```>``` as symbols, therefore they are just seen as characteres and included in the output for the links.
+A possible fix for this would either be to add a method to my markdown parser that recogonizes these symbols and then returns that there is no text inside those symbols, and the method will then be used in the getlinks method.
+Or add if statements inside the red box stating that any strings between those two symbols would be ignored.